beryllium-org/.github/README.md

-# .github
+# The Beryllium project
-Beryllium project readme data
+This is a project created by [@bill88t](https://github.com/bill88t) to to provide an operating system and utillities for microcontrollers.<br />